• Skip to primary navigation

 You may want to soak your potato slices in milk before cooking them; this will help keep them from getting watery once cooked.

-Can you make scalloped potatoes ahead of time and reheat?
+Can you make scalloped potatoes ahead of time and reheat them?

 Yes, you can.
 Scalloped potatoes are best when they’re served hot and crispy right out of the oven.